Many Teenagers Do Not See Danger of Using Smartphones While Driving

 Pokémon Go is an augmented reality game allows players to attempt to catch Pokémon characters that appear in real-world locations on their smartphones.

-If you were injured in a car accident with a distracted driver, contact the experienced car accident lawyers at Pfeifer, Morgan & Stesiak.
+If you were injured in a car accident with a distracted driver, contact the experienced car accident lawyers in South Bend at Pfeifer, Morgan & Stesiak.
 Our skilled lawyers will review your claim for free to see if you are entitled to compensation for your injuries.